-Erin Popovich, late wife to 5-time NBA champion, 3-time NBA Coach of the Year and 4-time NBA All-Star Game head coach Gregg Popovich was a driving force in her husband’s successes through the world of basketball; becoming the link that helped get him the job of head coach, standing beside him as the one to reprimand him on being less confrontational in interviews.
-The woman with a kind heart died at the age of 67.
+Erin Popovich is the late wife to 5-time NBA champion, 3-time NBA Coach of the Year, and 4-time NBA All-Star Game head coach Gregg Popovich.
+She was a driving force in her husband’s successes through the world of basketball, becoming the link that helped get him the job of head coach, standing beside him as the one to reprimand him on being less confrontational in interviews.

 Erin Popovich (née Conboy) was born on the 5th of January 1951.
 She was the daughter of Jim Conboy, an Air Force Academy athletic trainer.
-For 43 years, her father acted as the head trainer of the academy, giving his medical advice and wisdom to all cadets.
-His particular focus though was to basketball and football players.
-Her father was a bonafide athlete, winning the world title in modern pentathlon, the gold medal in 1979.
+For 43 years, her father acted as the head trainer of the academy, giving his advice and wisdom to all cadets.
+His particular focus, though, was on basketball and football players.
+Her father was a bonafide athlete, winning the world title in modern pentathlon, the gold medal, in 1979.

 He got to coach the Falcons football team for four seasons, leading them to their first Western Athletic Conference title in 1998.
 In October of the same year, Jim Conboy passed away in a Colorado Springs hospital.
 While Erin Popovich’s father was the athletic trainer at the Air Force Academy, her husband (whom she hadn’t married yet) was also in the academy for his education.